PhilipYip1988/vmware-workstation-installation-guide/ubuntu-host/readme.md

 * [VMware Tools ISO](https://packages.vmware.com/tools/releases/)

+Use the latest release for Windows 11.
 Use 11.0.6 for Windows Vista and Windows 7.
 Use 10.0.12 for Windows XP.

 Mount the ISO in the VM and begin the install as normal.